2024ecanithalc-sys/LIClab_experiments/README.md

 ## AIM :

-To design a Common Source (CS) amplifier using 180nm NMOS technology in LTspice and to perform DC, Transient and AC analysis as per the given specifications.
+To design a Common Source (CS) amplifier using NMOSFET in tsmc 180nm tech.lib in LTspice and to perform DC, Transient and AC analysis as per the given specifications.
+## Introduction to Common Source Amplifier:

+The Common Source (CS) amplifier is a fundamental single-transistor amplifier widely used in analog electronics.
+It provides voltage amplification with high input impedance and moderate output impedance.

+In a CS amplifier:

+- The input signal is applied to the gate of the MOSFET.
+- The output signal is taken from the drain, producing a phase-inverted amplified output.
+- The source terminal is typically connected to ground (common), hence the name Common Source.

+This configuration is popular for small-signal amplification in analog circuits due to its simplicity, high gain, and ease of integration in CMOS technology.
 ---
-## Design Specification :
+## Design Specifications :
 | Parameter        | Symbol | Value       | Unit | Notes                   |
 | ---------------- | ------ | ----------- | ---- | ----------------------- |
 | Supply Voltage   | VDD    | 2         | V    | Power supply            |